Creating Companies

 • Send a POST request to https://gateway.remote-sandbox.com/eor/v1/companies?action=get_oauth_access_tokens

 • Notice the action query string.
-This parameter informs the Remote API that it also should return a valid access_token for managing the newly created company.
+This parameter informs the Remote API that it should also return a valid access_token for managing the newly created company.

 • Include the Authorization header with a valid access token generated by the Client Credentials Flow.